r04dw4rri0r/Brain-Hole/content/Dungeons and Dragons/Aerthas/Lore/World History.md

+---
+title: Telling of the Ages
+description: History of the Earth
+draft: "true"
+---

 # **The Ages of Aerthas: 4,000 Years of History**

 ### **The First Age: The Dawn of Empires (Year 1 – Year 1000)**